48.7kg In Stone

 A: The stone persists due to its historical significance and continued use in certain communities, particularly in the UK and some Commonwealth countries.
 While kilograms are the internationally accepted standard, the stone's continued usage reflects cultural and traditional practices.

 A: Kilograms are the internationally recognized standard unit of mass, facilitating easier communication and data comparison across countries.
-However, the choice between kilograms and stones often depends on the context and the audience.
+That said, the choice between kilograms and stones often depends on the context and the audience.

 A: The conversion provided (using the approximate conversion factor of 2.20462 lbs/kg) is highly accurate for most purposes.
-However, slight variations may occur depending on the precision of the conversion factor used.
+That said, slight variations may occur depending on the precision of the conversion factor used.

 A: Several units of weight exist, including pounds (lbs), ounces (oz), grams (g), and tons (t).
 Each has its own specific application and conversion factors.